StillTree/StillTree/README.md

 ### Hello 👋
-I'm highschool student and a hobbyist.
+I'm high school student and a hobbyist.
 I mainly know C#, Java, C++, web stuff and Unity.
 I'm working on some private projects but nothing serious...

 ### What I'm a part of 👨‍💻
 * Project manager for [Azurite](https://github.com/Games-With-Gabe-Community/Azurite), a 2D Java game engine